Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 Worn Valve Guides

-The valve guides are responsible for sealing the gap between the valves and the cylinder head, preventing oil from leaking into the combustion chamber.
+The valve guides seal the gap between the valves and the cylinder head, preventing oil from leaking into the combustion chamber.

 Over time, however, the guides can become worn down, allowing oil to seep through.
-This can cause a number of problems, including foul-smelling exhaust and decreased fuel economy.
+This can cause several problems, including foul-smelling exhaust and decreased fuel economy.

 In severe cases, it can also lead to engine damage.
-Therefore, it is important to have worn valve guides replaced as soon as possible to avoid any long-term issues.
+Therefore, it is important to replace worn valve guides as soon as possible to avoid any long-term issues.

 Cracked cylinder head or engine block